When I was 5, my Mother hand-hammered these napkin holders in a class at the Roycroft Studios in East Aurora.

 The 20th Century introduced mass-production of flat and tubular steel furniture.
 The first tubular steel chair made in 1925 is cited as the beginning of modernism.

-Driving to my appointment at a metal furniture factory, I was enchanted by the golden sheen of Chianti Country—when a bend in the road suddenly revealed an Industrial Park—home to the furniture factory.
+Enchanted by the golden sheen of Chianti Country while driving to my appointment at a metal furniture factory—a bend in the road suddenly revealed an Industrial Park—home to the furniture factory.

 In an office filled with international awards, the factory owner revealed many facts about the ‘global-consumer’ for whom this affordable metal furniture is made.